 Students should achieve at least a passing grade in stage 5 History to do this course.
-This course requires competent skills in English and writing.
+This course requires competent skills in English and writing and involves analysing sources.
 This subject is not appropriate for students studying English Studies or equivalent.